etri/nest-compiler/docs/IR.md

 other high-level opcodes, just the low-level matrix multiplication.

 This lowering phase drives many of the design decisions of the compiler.
-In Glow, lowering is performed as part of the high-level graph as described above, prior to moving to low-level IR.
+In NEST-C, lowering is performed as part of the high-level graph as described above, prior to moving to low-level IR.
 This is due to a number of reasons.
 First, the new lowered graph may allow for additional graph-level optimizations.
 Second, the new graph structure may affect the decisions of the instruction